Jacqueline Moore: Beer Money, Inc. (2007–2009)

-Second return to TNA and alliance with ODB (2011)
+Alliance with ODB (2011)

 On June 13, 2011, Moore returned to TNA as ODB's new tag team partner at the tapings for the June 16 episode of Impact Wrestling, with the two promising to clean up the Knockouts division.
 Both of them were billed as not being under contract with TNA.
 The following week Jackie and ODB defeated Velvet Sky and Ms. Tessmacher in a tag team match.
 On June 28 at the tapings of the July 7 episode of Impact Wrestling, Sky defeated both Jackie and ODB in a two-on-one handicap match, forcing both of them out of TNA as per stipulation of the match.
 However, Jacqueline, along with ODB, returned to Impact Wrestling on July 21, once again attacking Velvet Sky prior to her match with Mickie James for the TNA Women's Knockout Championship.
 They would eventually be attacked by the returning Traci Brooks, before being escorted out of the arena by police officers.
 On the August 18 edition of Impact Wrestling, Jacqueline and ODB changed their attitudes, abandoning their villainous antics, in order to first get contracts with the promotion.
 After several weeks of working as babyfaces, Jacqueline and ODB were signed to contracts by the new head of the Knockouts division, Karen Jarrett, on the August 25 episode of Impact Wrestling, and later teamed with Velvet Sky to defeat Angelina Love, Sarita and Rosita.
 However, Jacqueline would not make any more appearances, before announcing on November 28 that her TNA contract had expired.